thecaffiend/jupyterhub-customfieldurlauthenticator/README.md

 # jupyterhub-customfieldurlauthenticator

 Authenticator for [JupyterHub](http://github.com/jupyter/jupyterhub/)
-that allows authentication against a url, but also checks the response for a
+that allows authentication against a url, but also checks the response for
 against a configurable set of fields from the config object.

+All keys in the config dict need to be in the response for the authentication to succeed, and the values for each key need to match what comes back in the response.

+In addition to the custom fields dict, the username is also retrieved from the response.
+If all custom fields validate, and the username is in the response, the authentication will succeed.

 ## Usage
 After installation, you can then use the authenticator by adding the following